lsndr/yuow/README.md

 });
 ```

-And then in your application code initialize repository and use it to store your domain entity:
+Then, in your application code, initialize the repository and use it to store your domain entity:

 ```typescript
 import { Transactional, Context } from 'yuow/core';